PPS faculty are well known for their research and practice innovation.

-The Program in Pharmaceutical Socioeconomics uses an interdisciplinary approach in studying behavior and choice in health care with an economics and social-psychological theoretical basis.
+This PhD Program uses an interdisciplinary approach in studying behavior and choice in health care with an economics and social-psychological theoretical basis.

 Many pharmacists spend their first year of practice receiving an intense, advanced education in their chosen clinical field.

 PPS is the home of the most prominent residency program for community pharmacy practice and has a long, extremely successful program of resident training in the specialty area of family medicine.

 Some pharmacists, usually after taking a residency, continue their education in an intense research environment.

 These individuals usually seek a career that heavily engages in the discovery of new knowledge as a scientist on faculty or in the private sector.